ibm-cloud-docs/log-analysis/devops/archive.md

 | `Cloud Object Storage`     | Service role: Manager   | Allows the user to make objects public.                                                       |
 | `Cloud Object Storage`     | Service roles: Manager  \n Writer | Allows the user to create and destroy buckets and objects.                         |
 | `Cloud Object Storage`     | Service role: reader    | Allows the user to list and download objects.                                                 |
-{: caption="Table 1.
-Roles and actions to work with buckets" caption-side="top"}
+{: caption="Roles and actions to work with buckets" caption-side="top"}

 **Note:** To create a bucket, your user must have manager or writer permissions for the {{site.data.keyword.cos_full_notm}} instance.